Lakeshore Entertainment: Lakeshore Records

-Lakeshore Records was a soundtrack record label, originally founded as the independent music division of Lakeshore Entertainment.
+Lakeshore Records is a soundtrack record label, originally founded as the independent music division of Lakeshore Entertainment.
 It had begun as Will Records, which was founded by Skip Williamson in the early 1990s.

 As Will Records they released albums by artists such as Grandaddy (starting with their debut A Pretty Mess by This One Band).
 In 2000, Will Records acquired the catalogue of recently closed Loosegroove Records (a catalogue that included the debut full-length album by Queens of the Stone Age).

 Will Records and Lakeshore Entertainment partnered to form Lakeshore Records.
 In 2011, it signed a home video deal with Image Entertainment.

 In February 2020, it was announced that Lakeshore Records had been sold to Cutting Edge Group.